Overview: Stress, Trauma, and PTSD

 Our understanding of Post Traumatic Stress Syndrome (PTSD) is quickly evolving.
 Originally, it was associated with intense experiences in war or an intensely traumatic event.
 Now we know PTSD can is far more pervasive and patients often aren't aware of the cause of their suffering.

 PTSD is caused by the automatic fight, flight and freeze response we experience when we perceive a threat.
 The threat could be real or just our brain's automatic interpretation of a threat.
 Real threats can include being in war, being a victim of or witnessing an act of violence, or being a victim of or witnessing an accident.
+The threat could also be from living, day in and day out, in a highly stressful situation, like working in a high-stress job, coping with the isolation of COVID or other illness, caretaking of someone with a serious illness, etc..

 Because our physiological brain has not evolved quickly enough to keep pace with our modern society, it can also perceive chronic stress as life threatening and trigger fight, flight, or freeze response.